How much do backlinks really cost in 2026? We checked 132 contractors to save you time.

 What I’m getting at is that determining the actual price can sometimes be tricky.
 I’ll explain more about this in a moment.

-We evaluated 130+ contractors and their link-building offers to make a broader comparison.
+We evaluated 130+ contractors and their link-building offers.
+See our detailed backlink pricing research for the key factors that influence cost to make a broader comparison.
 Then, we hired several agencies and freelancers for our SEO clients to test their “white hat outreach” link-building services and evaluate the results versus the effort and costs.

 Ultimately, the outcome ranged from $45 per backlink to infinity—when we paid money and got no links.